 Screening.
 Approximately 230 feet of buffer along NYS Route 22 is located within the Route 22 right-of-way.
 The preservation of this buffer is an integral part of the proposed screening plan.
 The Applicant should identify any current or proposed NYSDOT plans that would remove the buffer.
 In addition, the Applicant should explain the effectiveness of the screening plan should the NYSDOT buffer be removed.
+(Town of North Castle Planning Department - July 8, 2019)

 The Applicant has no knowledge of improvements proposed by the NYSDOT.
 Moreover, the FEIS Plan significantly modified the development by shifting the development footprint toward the southern half of the Site.
 The hotel building that was previously setback 310 feet off the Route 22 edge of pavement, is now proposed to be setback 880 feet from the edge of pavement.
 This represents an increased setback of 570 feet.
-Additionally, an extensive Landscaping Plan is proposed (Figure I-9) which ensures that robust screening will remain in place along Route 22.
+Additionally, an extensive Landscaping Plan is proposed (Figure 1-9) which ensures that robust screening will remain in place along Route 22.